grll/edit-transformer/README.md

 EDIT-TRANSFORMER
 ==================

-This master thesis project introduce the "edit-transformer".
+This project introduce the "edit-transformer".
 A generative model based on the Google Transformer seq-to-seq from "Attention is all you need" that enables data augmentation.
 The data augmentation is performed by editing existing prototype sentences in a similar way as in "Generating sentences by editing prototypes".
 Training on pair of similar sentences allows the model to learn how to edit sentences and at inference performs generation.